Tree-Packing Revisited: Faster Fully Dynamic Min-Cut and Arboricity: Introduction

 \subsection{Technical Overview}

+In this section, we give an overview of our techniques, starting with the results whose proofs are most extensive.
+However, we first define the model our dynamic results are part of.

-\paragraph{Dynamic Graph Algorithms.} Before we give an overview of our techniques, we recall the model we are working in.
-The goal is to maintain a data structure for a changing graph, that maintains the solution to some problem, e.g., the value of the min-cut or the arboricity.
+\paragraph{Dynamic Graph Algorithms.} The goal is to maintain a data structure for a changing graph, that maintains the solution to some problem, e.g., the value of the min-cut or the arboricity.
 The input graph undergoes a series of updates, which are either edge insertions or edge deletions.
 If the sequence of updates is fixed from the start, we say we have an \emph{oblivious} adversary.
 If the sequence of updates can be based upon the algorithm or the state of the data structure, we say we have an \emph{adaptive} adversary.
-We say the algorithm has \emph{amortized update time} equal to~$t$, if it spends $O(\sigma t)$~time for a series of $\sigma$ updates.
+We say the algorithm has \emph{amortized update time} equal to~$t$, if it spends $\sigma t$~time for a series of $\sigma$ updates.
 We say the algorithm has \emph{worst-case update time} equal to~$t$ if it spends at most $t$~time after every update.

 In some cases, the data structure does not store the solution to the problem explicitly, but it can be retrieved by a query, e.g., in case of the \emph{edges} of a min-cut.
 In this case we state the required time to answer such a query.